 In Malaysia, another one of my favorite places, most of the country (including Kuala Lumpur) has Saturday and Sunday as weekend dates.
 But in a few states, including Kedah, Kelantan, and Terengganu, Friday-Saturday are the official weekend days.

-Thursday-Friday weekends used to be common in predominantly Muslim-majority countries, but Yemen became the last country to switch from a Thursday-Friday weekend to a Friday-Saturday weekend.
+Yemen became the last country to switch from a Thursday-Friday weekend to a Friday-Saturday weekend.

-Other countries such as Somalia and Lebanon also recently made the switch.
+Other countries, such as Somalia and Lebanon also recently made the switch.

 Perhaps the most unusual weekend days are in the country of Brunei Darussalam, which really shakes it up with Fridays and Sundays off to help break up the working week (which fits with Brunei being quite an unusual oil-rich kingdom in Southeast Asia of all places).